omz13/kirby3-xmlsitemap/README.md

   - Pages with a method `isunderembargo` that returns `true` are excluded.
   - For use with "one-pagers", children of pages made using certain templates can be excluded as sub-ordinate links (c.f. `excludeChildrenWhenTemplateIs` in _Configuration_) but any _images_ in those children *will* be included and listed as normal (which is how one-pagers are expected to work).
 - For debugging purposes, the generated sitemap can include additional information as xml comments; c.f. `debugqueryvalue` in _Configuration_.
+- For debugging purposes, the cache can be bypassed and an explicitly regenerated sitemap returned; c.f. _nocache_ in _Use_

 #### Related plugins